Lanhydrock House

 The parish church is dedicated to St Hydroc and stands in the grounds of Lanhydrock House.
 Parts date back to the late 15th century and the church has a chancel, nave, north and south aisles and three-stage battlemented tower with nine bells.
 Eight bells date from the late 19th century and are regularly rung.
 The ninth bell dates from circa 1599 and is only rung infrequently for tolling.

 Early history

 Lanhydrock estate belonged to the Augustinian priory of St Petroc at Bodmin but the Dissolution of the Monasteries during the 1530s saw it pass into private hands.
 In 1620 wealthy merchant Sir Richard Robartes, of Truro, acquired the estate and began building Lanhydrock House, designed to a four-sided layout around a central courtyard and constructed of grey granite.
 Robartes died in 1624 but work on the building was continued by his son John Robartes, 1st Earl of Radnor, a notable public figure who served as Lord Privy Seal and Lord President of the Council.
 The embattled walls were built of rude (rough), massive granite blocks with years 1636 and 1642 on the walls, indicating when they were built.
-A barbican gate was added and the house was garrisoned by Parliamentary forces in August 1644 when Sir Richard Grenville took possession.
+A barbican gate was added and the house was garrisoned by Parliamentary forces in August 1644 when Sir Richard Grenville, 1st Baronet took possession.